GitauHarrison/notes/databases/access_postgresql/psql.md

 - user name,
 - authentication method to be used for connections matching these parameters.

 What we want to do is to change the authentication method from _peer_ to _md5_ (which enforces passwords).
-In line 1, all users can access the postgres database throught the peer method.
+In line 1, all users can access the postgres database through the peer method.
 In line 2, all users can access all databases using the peer method.

-Using your direction keys on your keyboard, navigate to where "peer" is and change these two instances to "md5".
+Using the direction keys on your keyboard, navigate to where "peer" is and change these two instances to "md5".
 The new lines will become:

 ```python
 # Line 1